 9. Would you advise people to enter this career area today?
 Why or why not?

 10. What, in your opinion, is the job outlook in this career area?

 11. How much variety is connected with your work?

-12. Can you recommend the names of other people or employers I can consult to find out more about
+12. Can you recommend the names of other people or employers I can consult to find

 your field?
 May I use your name to introduce myself?